Are You Suffering From Text Neck?

 Specifically, those with cervical spine curves below 20° were twice as likely to be in the chronic neck pain group.
 This measurement can be done on the lateral cervical x-ray and is a routine part of our neck examination at Symmetry.
 This is key information in making clinical decisions and formulating a corrective care plan.

 In addition to a visual postural exam, a series of full spine X-Rays can give accurate measurements of one’s spinal configuration.
 This important information is as valuable as knowing your blood pressure and cholesterol levels.
 After all, the spine and nervous system are the control center of the entire body!
 Knowing these numbers as a baseline may give insight to the body’s potential for pain and disability in life.
 It also offers a start point and a goal to work toward the established normal values in the literature.

-If you have not had your spine examined by a professional in this area of expertise, call or text us today to schedule a no-charge consultation.
-Symmetry Health Center 510-769-0125 or Oakland Office: 510-654-2207.
+If you have not had your spine examined by a neck pain chiropractor professional, call or text us today to schedule a no-charge consultation.
+Symmetry Health Center at Alameda Office: 510-769-0125 or Oakland Office: 510-654-2207.